10 Things to Know Before Visiting Australia

 5. Most travelers arrive through Melbourne or Sydney

-If you’re arriving from the USA, you’ll most liking be arriving into either Sydney or Melbourne.
+If you’re arriving from the USA, you’ll most liking be arriving in either Sydney or Melbourne.
 We’ve flown to and from both of these airports and here are our tips:

 In Sydney, the airport is connected with downtown via the Airport Link train.
 You can connect at Central Station for suburb stops, or take the Airport Link into Circular Quay to reach Sydney Harbour and the ferries.
 The same works in reverse.